corda/corda-docs-portal/content/en/platform/corda/4.13/community/cli-ux-guidelines.md

 ### Option names

-* Options should be specified on the command line using a double dash, e.g. `--parameter`.
+* Options should be specified on the command line using a double dash; for example, `--parameter`.
-* Options that consist of multiple words should be separated via hyphens e.g. `--my-multiple-word-parameter-name`.
+* Options that consist of multiple words should be separated via hyphens; for example, `--my-multiple-word-parameter-name`.

 ### Short names